bingis-khan/KindaC/README.md

 - add types to the ASTPrettyPrinter module so that type Context a = a -> Context'
     - I may not end up needing the extra context, as VarInfo, TypeInfo, ConInfo, etc. embed information in them anyway.
 So no extra context is needed!
+     - but context is nice for optional parameters, like, say, you want to pretty print the types or you don't want to print types in expression leaves.
 - make a separate file for each pretty printing phase + common to avoid duplication
 - use relude (better types, nonempty, undefined triggers warning!)
 - better errors *messages*